 As you're probably aware there are a number of different types of grazing systems or methods out there.
-Each of these popular grazing methods have pros and cons and some are better than others at helping producers meet specific operations objectives while maintaining livestock density and supporting soil security.
+Each of these popular grazing methods has pros and cons and some are better than others at helping producers meet specific operations objectives while maintaining livestock density and supporting soil security.

 In this article, we'll break down some of the most common and popular types of grazing systems out there and help you understand which grazing method might work best for your needs.